7 free Root Cause Analysis templates (and how to use them)

 What form does a Root Cause Analysis template take?
 What do these reports even look like?

+Don't worry, you don't have to memorise any complicated HR metrics to conduct a root cause analysis.
 To begin with, these reports are much less complicated than the name suggests – you don’t need a degree in business to understand them.
 A RCAT, often known as a root cause corrective action template, usually takes the following simple structure:

 - A description of the event itself